nkuppan/nkuppan/README.md

 <div align="center">

-### Share some love with Starring repositories and following me on twitter
+### Share some love with Starring repositories and follow me on Instagram

 </div>